mdcramer/mdcramer.github.io/_perceptron-magic-blog/the-perceptron-class.md

 ---
-title: The Perceptron Class
+title: "The Perceptron Class"
-excerpt: Provide description of a Perceptron and build the initial, basic Perceptron class.
+excerpt: "Provide description of a Perceptron and build the initial, basic Perceptron class."
 tags:
   - Perceptron
+date: 2019-01-05
 last_modified_at: 2019-01-09T16:04:00.000+00:00
 ---
 ## What is a Perceptron?